 - Only suggests “avoiding” foods such as processed food, which nutrition experts strongly recommend against.

-The one downside to the Mediterranean diet is that it does not specify how much of each type of food or food group you are supposed to be eating per day.
+The one downside to the Mediterranean diet weight loss plan is that it does not specify how much of each type of food or food group you are supposed to be eating per day.
 This can be good for some people because it encourages them to focus more on food and less on things like calories and weight.
 Those who have trouble with portion control, however, might still overeat on this diet if they do not take the time to learn about proper serving and portion sizes.

-That being said, adopting the Mediterranean diet does not mean you should indulge in unlimited breadsticks and giant bowls of pasta smothered in Alfredo sauce whenever you get the chance!
+That being said, adopting the Mediterranean diet plan does not mean you should indulge in unlimited breadsticks and giant bowls of pasta smothered in Alfredo sauce whenever you get the chance!
 Eating a variety of foods is your ticket to Mediterranean diet success.

-What the Mediterranean diet cannot do
+What the Mediterranean diet plan cannot do

 As with any diet, the Mediterranean diet does have some limitations.
 As you can probably guess, it is a diet … not a magic potion that will instantly make you healthy!